Points: 159713 Followers

 Missed the mark

-Posted : 15 years, 10 months ago on 28 December 2008 08:27 (A review of Castlevania Judgment)First, the platform.
+Posted : 16 years ago on 28 December 2008 08:27 (A review of Castlevania Judgment)First, the platform.
 I like that it was released on the wii, but really only for one reason; it's cheap.
 I'm glad that I don't have to go out and buy a $500 PS3 in order to play the games I want.
 That aside, there are certain things about the wii that make it a marketable system for gaming.
 The wii is well designed for user interactivity with the wireless controllers and various add-ons.
 It can connect to the DS (which features 3 excellent Castlevania games to date).
 And lastly the wii is capable of a moderately high level of graphics (something it unfortunately has yet to tap).
 This game...ignores two of those points entirely and wastes the third.
 The controls do not offer a feeling of interactivity.
 The wii remote (which can only be used with the nun-chuck or the classic controller inserts) is far too clunky to operate with the control structure.
 The graphics are presentable, but really, they aren't better than the Soul Calibur series released on the PS2.
 Then lastly there is the DS connection; With a copy of 'Castlevania: Order of Ecclesia' you can link to Judgement and unlock a few extra features.
 While the extras you unlock in your DS are quite useful, the extras you unlock in Judgement are really quite trivial.

 The controls; these really need to be discussed in more depth.
 With the wii remote the player should be able to enjoy another dimension of play via the motion sensors.
 Notice I emphasize should.
 The controls in Judgement really only offer you one aspect of motion sensor controlling, which is that you attack by shaking your controller.
 Now don't mistake this for something like Twilight Princess where you control the weapon (to a degree) with the remote.
 In place of using a single attack button, the programmers use any motion as that one button.
 Overall, I found the wii remote just too clunky to stand for more than 20 minutes, so I plugged in a NGC controller and was on my way.
 Now again, don't confuse what I'm saying to mean that the NGC controller overcomes the poor handling, its just preferable to the wii remote.
 Using the Game Cube controller you use 6 of the 7 buttons (not counting start to pause) and both thumb sticks, but not the D-pad.
 This sounds pretty reasonable, well suited to this particular controller.
 Now comes how the buttons work.
 You have 1 attack button, 1 combo button, 1 jump button, 1 guard button, 1 sub weapon button, and 1 button for specials that I'll discuss in depth later; you move with your thumb stick and dodge with your C-stick.
 The problem with the later two is that you can't control the camera, which often leaves you blind in a large 3D arena; also, partly due to the camera problem and partly due to poor design, the C-stick dodge does not necessarily move where you would think it would.
 Now back to buttons, you can attack essentially in three ways: Basic attack, attack + combo button, attack + guard.
 There is a bit more to it than that, but those are the bulk of it.
 The guard attack is slow, but tends to cut through blocks.
 The standard attack is essentially useless unless properly paired with the combo button.
 The combo button does nothing on it's own; it can be charged and paired with the attack button, or used after the attack button to form combos.
 The guard is a bit slow to respond, but is pretty solid.
 Guards can be broken, but there doesn't seem to be much rhyme or reason to that other than using the guard + attack.
 The jump is straight forward, most characters have double jumps.
 The sub-weapons are kind of cool; there are a limited selection for each character, but realistically there are usually only 2 good ones per set.
 And lastly there is the that Special button...oh that button.
 This is cruise control.
 This button is not meant to exist in fighters.
 If you have a full special gauge (which is most of the time) you can use a finisher type attack.
 If you can land the strike (which isn't too hard most of the time) you enter a looooong, highly animated cut scene that seems to be cut right from an anime series like Inuyasha or DBZ.
 After going to the bath room and getting a coffee to avoid listening to 4-6 corny ending lines you will find your opponent on the ground with 50% less health than they had.
 I know that sounds like an exaggeration but unfortunately it isn't.
 Special attacks deliver exactly 50% of one health bar, meaning 90% of the time they end the battle.